Barber Motorsports Park: Barber Vintage Motorsport Museum

 George Barber had a serious interest in vintage motorcycles and recognized that there was no museum that reflects the history of motorcycles around the world.
 He wanted to preserve motorcycle history in the United States in a way that represents an international aspect and to supply examples of motorcycles that until then could only have been seen in books and magazines.

 The Barber Vintage Motorsports Museum began in 1988 as Barber's private collection.
 However, in 1994, he established the Barber Vintage Motorsports Museum as a 501(c)(3) nonprofit organization.
 It opened to the public in its original Southside Birmingham, Alabama location in 1995.
-In 1997 the Barber Museum sent 21 motorcycles to New York's Guggenheim Museum for exhibit in The Art of the Motorcycle; the exhibit also traveled to Chicago and the Guggenheim Museum Bilboa.
+In 1997 the Barber Museum sent 21 motorcycles to New York's Guggenheim Museum for exhibit in The Art of the Motorcycle; the exhibit also traveled to Chicago and the Guggenheim Museum Bilbao.
 After the success of The Art of the Motorcycle, Barber set out to create a unique facility complete with a track.
 In designing the complex, Barber consulted with world champion racers John Surtees and Dan Gurney.
 In 2003, the Barber Museum was relocated to its permanent home in Barber Motorsports Park.

 The museum contains more than 1,600 vintage and modern motorcycles and racing cars.
 It is considered the largest motorcycle museum in the world, as well as the largest collection of Lotus race cars.
 The motorcycle collection includes bikes dating from 1904 to present production.
 More than 900 motorcycles are on display.
 They come from 16 countries and represent over 140 different marques from as far away from the US as Australia, New Zealand, and Sweden.